Lettuce Turnip The Beet

 ------------------------------------------

-Similar to garlic, ginger is used more as a spice than a vegetable, and thus vitamins and minerals in actual servings are quite minimal.
-However, ginger offers antioxidants and anti-inflammatory plant compounds.
-It can reduce nausea, aid digestion, and help fight inflammation.
+Similar to garlic, ginger is used more as a spice than a vegetable, and thus the vitamins and minerals in actual servings are quite minimal.
+Going beyond the nutrition label though, ginger offers antioxidants and anti-inflammatory plant compounds.
+Ginger has long been used in herbal medicine due to it's concentration of gingerol, which can reduce inflammation, act as an anti-bacterial, and reduce joint pain and muscle soreness.
+Additionally, ginger is rich in shogoal, which can combat nausea, aid digestion, fight neurodenerative diseases, and regulate blood sugar.

 Serving Size: 1/4 cup (24 g)